History of OTC Markets Group

 By 1997, the digital age was changing everything - including ownership of the company.
 With new ideas and a new vision, we bought the Pink Sheets from NQB and brought order and information to the market.
 Embracing technologies made available with the development of the internet, we created new tools to create new levels of transparency and efficiency.
 An electronic marketplace for the information age.
 An open, transparent and connected marketplace.

 We responded to the needs of the trading community with the first real-time quotation service for off-exchange equities and bonds.
 We continued to pursue more transparency by launching www.otcmarkets.com, giving investors and broker-dealers around the world instant access to high-quality financial data.

 And then, in 2003, we launched our electronic platform for U.S. and global securities, later OTC Link® ATS, operated by our wholly-owned subsidiary, OTC Link LLC, an SEC-registered Alternative Trading System (ATS) and FINRA member broker-dealer.

 Today, an open network of broker-dealers price and trade the 10,000 securities on OTC Markets Group’s platform.
-An Open, Transparent and Connected platform.
-Where a broad range of companies are organized into three marketplaces – OTCQX, OTCQB and OTC Pink – so investors can easily access and analyze the information companies make available, so that they can make informed trading decisions.
-Which, in turn, provides the best informed and most efficient marketplaces for their securities.
+Where a broad range of companies are organized into three markets – OTCQX, OTCQB and Pink – so investors can easily access and analyze the information companies make available, so that they can make informed trading decisions.
+Which, in turn, provides the best informed and most efficient markets for their securities.